Welcome to ACCT13017 Financial Statement Analysis. It is great to have you in our unit.

 The other part of the assessment is PeerWise, worth 5%.
 Being active on PeerWise can also really help you with your major assignment.

 One thing you should get started on right away is PeerWise.
 Click on the PeerWise link in the Assessment tile in Moodle.
 There you will find everything you need to know about how to get started on PeerWise (and also the marking guidelines for PeerWise).
 You should register and get started on PeerWise now.
 It is open and you can start now.

 The idea with PeerWise is that you read the reading from the Study Guide each week.
 You can see in the Weekly Schedule which chapters from the Study Guide to read each week.
 And you can find the Study Guide by clicking on ‘Study Guide’ in the Study Guide section on the right hand side of Moodle (or at the bottom of Moodle, if using a phone or tablet).

-I know this may be a new experience for you, but in this unit I actually expect everyone … yes, everyone … to complete the readings properly and thoughtfully each week (and before our workshops, if you are attending workshops).
+I know this may be a new experience for you, but in this unit I actually expect everyone … yes, everyone … to complete the readings properly and thoughtfully each week (and before our tutorials, if you are attending tutorials).
 PeerWise is designed to help support you to do this.

 While reading the Study Guide each week, write down a few multiple choice questions to include on PeerWise (and their solutions with quality explanations).
 Then enter these into PeerWise.
 Also, answer a few questions from other people, and also rate their questions, and you can comment on some of these questions as well.
 Do a little bit of this each week.
 Tip: There is a great advantage in starting PeerWise early.
 So if you want to get a great score on PeerWise, I strongly advise you to get started now.